laf0rge/onomondo-eim/README.md

 ### ResourceId

-When a REST resource is created, a so called 'resourceId' is returned by the REST API.
+When a REST resource is created, a so called `resourceId` is returned by the REST API.
 The resourceId uniquely identifies the REST resource and has to be memorized by the REST API user to perform further operations.

-Example: URL with selected facility "download" and operation "lookup" on the resourceId "8a901bd9-f203-4eae-bcba-12dee32f4444"
+Example: URL with selected facility `download` and operation `lookup` on the `resourceId` "8a901bd9-f203-4eae-bcba-12dee32f4444"
 ```
 http://127.0.0.1:8080/download/lookup/8a901bd9-f203-4eae-bcba-12dee32f4444
 ```